Columbia Estuary Ecosystem Restoration Program

 Tracking long-term trends in wetland ecosystem health and function.

-CEERP is developing a new Synthesis Memo as part of its ongoing adaptive management process.
-Distilling new learning from 2017 to 2023 since Synthesis Memo 2 and evaluating overall changes in the knowledge base since the estuary was first included in hydropower mitigation plans in 2000, this document will help guide the program into the future.
+In order to capture advancements in the estuary knowledge base, CEERP is developing Synthesis Memo 3 as part of its ongoing adaptive management process.
+Distilling the advancement of knowledge since the estuary was first included in hydropower mitigation plans in 2000, and identifying remaining gaps that need to be studied, this document will help guide the program into the future.
 Learn about how the monitoring and research community came together to share their thoughts on the future of science in the estuary.
-Stay tuned—Synthesis Memo 3 is scheduled to be published in 2025–2026.

 Engage the community